Siddhartha45/ai-document-analyzer/README.md

 uvicorn main:app --reload
 ```

 5. `test_document.txt` contains sample title/text data you can use to try the `POST /documents` endpoint.
 Example questions to test against `POST /documents/ask` — including a case that should trigger the refusal path — are in `eval.py`.
+You can also test the tool-calling behavior by asking a math question (e.g. "what is 12 * 4?") to see the calculator tool get selected instead of the RAG tool.